 “=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES THAT YOUR HUSBAND PVT.
 DONALD A DETTMER WHO PREVIOUSLY HAD BEEN REPORTED MISSING IN ACTION DIED MAY FOURTEENTH NINETEEN FORTY TWO IN A JAPANESE POW CAMP IN THE PHILIPPINE ISLANDS PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF TIME IN REPORTING YOUR SONS DEATH TO CONFIRMING LETTER FOLLOWS=

-After his death he was post-humorously promoted to Tec 5.
-The remains of T/5.
-Donald A. Dettmer’s were returned to the United States after the war in October 1948.
-He was buried, near his mother, who had died in 1946, at Mount Emblem Cemetery in Elmhurst, Illinois, on October 23, 1948, in Section 138, Plot 138 S ½, Grave 4, in the South Parkway Section of the cemetery.
+After his death, he was post-humorously promoted to Tec 5.
+T/5.
+Donald A. Dettmer’s remains were returned to the United States after the war in October 1948.
+He was buried at Mount Emblem Cemetery in Elmhurst, Illinois, on October 23, 1948, in Section 138, Plot 138 S ½, Grave 4, in the South Parkway Section of the cemetery.
+He lies near his mother who had died in 1946.